Aren’t you interested in ways to improve your blog writing skills?

 Writing about the different coaching modalities in blog posts.
 Remember: your clients likely aren’t studying to become life, wellness, or health coaches.

 Your readers search for special, tiny tips to make their day.
-They’re hoping for baby steps, small ways to get unstuck, find their soul mates, solve long-standing problems, or have better relationships.
+They’re hoping for baby steps, small ways to get unstuck, find their soul mates, solve long-standing problems, get promoted at work, fix their finances, or have better relationships.

 They’re seeking smart solutions.